H.I.V.E.: First incarnation

 The H.I.V.E.
 Mistress as depicted in Tales of the Teen Titans #46 (September 1984).
 Art by George Pérez.

 The H.I.V.E.
 Master gathers seven unnamed criminal scientists to assist him in taking over the world and eliminating Superman and the Teen Titans.
 H.I.V.E.'s first known plot involves kidnapping Lois Lane and removing her memories.
 They subsequently attempt to learn more about the return of Superman Island from space, and hire Deathstroke to kill the New Titans.
 H.I.V.E. is also responsible for turning Deathstroke's son Grant Wilson into Ravager.

-Later, the H.I.V.E.
-Mistress murdered her husband and took control of his organization.
+The H.I.V.E.
+Mistress murders her husband and takes control of his organization.
 Although clearly insane, she garners the same obedience from her underlings as her husband.
 The H.I.V.E.
-Mistress initiates an ambitious scheme called Operation: Waterworks wherein she attempts to destroy the underwater city of Atlantis.
-This scheme is meant to be little more than a display of power which she will use to blackmail world leaders into surrendering to H.I.V.E.
+Mistress initiates an ambitious scheme called Operation: Waterworks, intending to destroy the underwater city of Atlantis.
+However, this scheme is merely a display of power which she will use to blackmail world leaders into surrendering to H.I.V.E.
 The Mistress' plan alerts the attention of former Titans members Aqualad and Aquagirl, who seek assistance from the Titans.
 The Teen Titans journey to H.I.V.E.'s undersea base, where they starve off the attack against Atlantis and cripple H.I.V.E.'s station.
 The H.I.V.E.
 Mistress, refusing to be taken alive, kills the members of her Inner Circle before killing herself.

 Remnants of this incarnation of H.I.V.E. were revealed to have become members of the Wildebeest Society, led by Jericho.